holepunchto/bare-delta/README.md

 Apache 2.0

-This project incorporates code from Fossil SCM's delta compression algorithm, which is also licensed under the BSD-2-Clause License.
+This project incorporates code from Fossil SCM's delta compression algorithm, which is licensed under the BSD-2-Clause License.
 Copyright (c) 2006 D. Richard Hipp.